SAP-samples/teched2023-IN264/exercises/ex2/README.md

   a.
 Click on the Approval Form and check the data under **Input** tab.
 Note that most of the fields are already mapped to the **Process Inputs**.
   <br>![](/exercises/ex2/images/Forms1.jpg) <br>
   b.
-Map the equipment data to the appproval form.
+Map the equipment data to the approval form.
 For the Approval Form, click on the **Input** tab , expand the **Equipment for new hire** list, click on input field in **Equipments** and select **Equipment Determination - Equipments**.
 Any data that is not mapped automatically needs to  be mapped manually as per the screenshot.
 Save the changes.
   <br>![](/exercises/ex2/images/FormMapping1.jpg) <br>
   c.
 Map the training data to the approval form.
-For the Approval Form, click on the **Input** tab,  expand the **Trainings for new hire** list, click on input field in **Trainings** and select **TrainingDetermination - Trainings**.Any data that is not mapped automatically needs to  be mapped manually as per the screenshot.
+For the Approval Form, click on the **Input** tab,  expand the **Trainings for new hire** list, click on input field in **Trainings** and select **Training Determination - Trainings**.Any data that is not mapped automatically needs to  be mapped manually as per the screenshot.
 Save the changes. <br>
   <br>![](/exercises/ex2/images/FormMapping2.jpg) <br>

 ### 6)	Consume Actions project to publish the approval event to Advanced Event Mesh(AEM)